DataCloud-project/ADA-PIPE/detect-anomalies/README.md

 [![License](https://img.shields.io/badge/license-Apache2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-We received the monitoring information, the policies and other values from the computing continuum.
+We received the monitoring information from the application execution on the computing continuum.

 Requirements are as follows:

-``python3.9, numpy, scipy, pyyaml, pandas, prometheus_api_client``
+``python3.9, numpy, scipy, pyyaml, pandas, prometheus_api_client, seaborn``

 To scrape the NetData metrics, we configured the [Prometheus](https://learn.netdata.cloud/docs/exporting-data/prometheus#configure-prometheus-to-scrape-netdata-metrics).